Four Florida Men Indicted; Charged With Running Billion-Dollar Healthcare Fraud Scheme

 - Get legal help.
 An experienced Florida fraud attorney will be able to explain your rights to you and help you explore your legal options.

 Contact Our South Florida Fraud Lawyers Today

 At Pike & Lustig, LLP, our Florida business and consumer fraud lawyers have extensive experience helping victims recover financial compensation for their losses.
 If you were the victim of fraud, please do not hesitate to contact our law firm to learn more about your legal rights and your legal options.
-With offices in West Palm Beach and Miami, we serve communities all over South Florida.
+With offices in West Palm Beach, Wellington and Miami, we serve communities all over South Florida.